HarrisSte/Password-Generator/README.md

 ADD SCREENSHOT OF DEPLOYED SITE

 # Contribtions
-For this project, I utilized help from my tutor, Ben Martin during a one-on-one session.
-I also referenced websites such as W3Schools, MDN, StackOverflow, as well as the resources provided to my by my instructr in the bootcamp, to aid in supplementing my process of developing this project.
+For this project, I utilized multiple resources to aid in the outcome of this project.
+I acquired help from my tutor, Ben Martin, via a one-on-one session.
+The resources provided by my instructor in the boot camp aided in supplementing my process of developing this project.
+I referenced outside sources, such as websites and tutorial videos, through W3Schools, MDN, and StackOverflow.
+I also conferred with a colleague, Andrew Zümwalt, when I ran in to an obstacle.